 - Unintentional weight loss

 - Swelling of the gallbladder

 - Appetite loss

 - Uneven texture of fatty tissue under the skin

 While there is no definite way to prevent pancreatic cancer, men and women can actively take steps to decrease their risk.
 Because smokers face a significantly increased risk, everyone should avoid smoking, as the use of tobacco also increases risk for a number of other cancer types.
 In addition, obesity can further complicate pancreatic cancer, so maintaining a healthy body weight through proper nutrition and consistent physical activity is recommended.

-Treatment options for pancreatic cancer patients often include surgery, radiation therapy, chemotherapy, or targeted therapy.
-A combination of treatments may be used to provide the best chance of disease control.
-In addition, clinical trials are regularly conducted to identify new or expanded cancer therapies to improve treatment outcomes for this disease.
+Treatment options for pancreatic cancer patients often include surgery, radiation therapy, proton therapy, chemotherapy, targeted therapy, or palliative therapy.
+A combination of treatments may provide the best chance of disease control.
+In addition, clinical trials are conducted to identify new or expanded cancer therapies to improve treatment outcomes.
 Through participation in clinical trials, patients can help physicians identify new and promising drugs, while expanding their own treatment options.